C0DEX7/decrypt-chrome-webdata/README.md

 # Decrypt Chrome Passwords
 A simple program to decrypt chrome password saved on your machine. <br>
 This code has only been tested on windows, so it may not work on other OS.<br>
+It work with every browser that have "Local State" and "Web Data" files.<br>

 ## OS support
 1. Windows